In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Also known as dark opal basil, it is a variety of sweet basil with dark purple leaves.
 It is primarily grown as an ornamental plant but also used in food preparation and medicine.
 The leaves of purple basil have a slightly spicy flavor similar to sweet basil but with a more pronounced clove-like taste.

-In addition to its unique flavor, the anthocyanins that give the leaves their purple color also have antioxidant properties that may have health benefits.
+In addition to its unique flavor, the anthocyanins that give the leaves their purple color also have antioxidant properties.
 Purple basil isn’t recommended for cooking due to an unappealing color change, but its striking color when fresh makes it a popular garnish for salads, pesto and infused oils.

 6. Holy Basil